nfagerlund/dw-dev-vagrant/README.md

 ### Email

-DW accounts need to verify email addresses to do anything fun (like post comments), but your real email provider is DEFINITELY not accepting anything from this suspicious object.
+DW accounts need to verify email addresses to do anything fun (like post comments), but your real email provider is DEFINITELY not accepting anything from this Suspicious Object.

 So we have a local mailbox you can use.
 Just enter `dw@dev-width.post` as the email for all your test accounts.
 To check that mailbox, log into the VM as the `dw` user (see above) and run `mutt`.